 You were waiting out a thunderstorm under the highway overpass.
 I had seen you a few times before that, but chose to ignore you.
-Today was different.

 I could see in your head.
 I knew you were doing mental math, trying to figure out how many miles you needed to run home in this downpour before you could walk through the front door, enveloped by the warmth of your own home.
 You remembered there’s a frozen burrito on the kitchen counter thawing, waiting to be microwaved.

-But as you gazed up at the gunmetal sky, you begged me to lighten up the rain just a little so you could at least open your eyes completely while you ran home.
+But as you gazed up at the gunmetal sky, you begged me to lighten up the rain just a little so you could at least open your eyes completely while you run home.

 I did just the opposite.
 I opened those goddamn skies up like a slap in the face, while thunder rumbled through the air and into your chest.
 With fists balled, you cursed my name and stepped back out into the rain.
 I watched as you splashed through puddle after puddle.
-I put that terrible song from the commercial you hate in your head, so you’d repeat it eighty two times before you got home.
+I put that terrible song from the commercial you hate in your head, so you had to repeat it eighty two times before you got home.
 I helped you pick that shirt that rubs your nipples just wrong.

 Forty-seven painful minutes later, when your soggy socks slapped against the hardwood floor, and you finally put that burrito in the microwave, you would look back at your watch, realizing you ran much further and faster than you would have.